Using custom attributes to filter data by user

 This walkthrough shows you how to filter data depending on the user by using custom attributes.

-2. Data preparation
+2. Example preparation

 Click the Process Result transform and then click the Data Preview window.
 In the Name column, you'll see a number of countries and territory names such as Canada, France, Germany, etc.

 Create a new dashboard using the Blank template.

 In the Explore window, locate the data cube and drag its SalesYTD measure to the canvas.
 It will appear as a table visualization.

 Then drag the Name dimension onto the area labeled Row Header over the table.